Code Coverage Vs Test Coverage

 Code Coverage:

-Both are co-related which means if the code coverage is high, the chances of undetected software defects are low.
-Code coverage is used to determine what proportion of a project’s code is being tested by coded tests.
-For instance, unit tests can be used to find out the code coverage feature of any software product.
-Tests should cover a large proportion of the code so as to avoid any bugs in the app.
-Code coverage is applicable to managed (Command Line Interface) and unmanaged (native) code.
-The various types of testing in code coverage include function coverage, branch coverage, condition, coverage, parameter value coverage, loop coverage, and statement coverage.
-It is a simple process that allows early bug detection and also emphasizes on improving the coverage.
+Both are co-related, meaning if one is high, the chances of undetected software defects are low.
+This concept is used to determine what proportion of a project’s code is being assessed by automated checks.
+For instance, unit checks can help identify the features of any software product.
+To minimize bugs, checks should cover a large portion of the application’s functionality.
+This applies to both managed (Command Line Interface) and unmanaged (native) code.
+The different types of coverage include function, branch, condition, parameter value, loop, and statement assessment.
+It’s a simple process that enables early bug detection and emphasizes improving thoroughness.

 Conclusion